What is copyright?

 - Copyright holders have the exclusive right to copy, publish, perform, share, distribute or adapt a work.
 But there is provision for others to use works in certain ways without seeking the copyright holder's permission (see fair dealing).

-- There can be copyright in literary, dramatic, artistic or musical works; in sound recordings, video, or 'communication works' (includes TV/radio broadcasts, internet transmissions); in sculpture or buildings; even in a layout or typographical arrangements (e.g. an edition of a Shakespeare play would have copyright in the typographical arrangement, but not in the words themselves).
+- There can be copyright in literary, dramatic, artistic or musical works; in sound recordings, video, or 'communication works' (includes TV/radio broadcasts, internet transmissions); in sculpture or buildings; even in a layout or typographical arrangements (e.g. an edition of a Shakespeare play would have copyright in the typographical arrangement and editorial additions, but not in Shakespeare's words themselves).

 - There can be multiple copyrights in a single work.
 For example: a film might have separate copyright in the screenplay, the images, the music etc.; a textbook might have separate copyright in text, images, data etc.

 - Copyright expires.
 For most types of work copyright lasts in New Zealand for 50 years after the year in which the creator of a work died (25 years if this is copyright in a typographical layout, as in the Shakespeare example above).
-Copyright expires for 70 years after the death of the creator in many other countries in the world.
+Copyright expires 70 years after the death of the creator in many other countries in the world.
 When copyright expires, works pass into the public domain.

 - Public domain: generally speaking a work is in the public domain if it is 'free' in the sense that it is not owned by somebody, such as the works of Dickens, Newton's formulae or the copyright symbol itself.
 Remember, though, that while the works written by Shakespeare, for example, are not in copyright, there may be copyright in a published edition of a work, such as in the layout or notes accompanying the text.
 Works can also be passed into the public domain by a creator.
 Copyright does also expire as explained above.

 - If you do something on commission or as part of your employment then the standard situation is that the commissioner or employer owns the copyright in that thing.
 This is not necessarily the case for Otago staff -- see staff as creators of copyright material.